-I came across this video mostly from Sacha Chua's weekly Emacs news (But I am not certain) Personally, I prefer to refer to the presentation (PPT/PDF) that goes with such video, assuming it contains written notes that viewer can refer to later.
+I came across this video (I think) from Sacha Chua's weekly Emacs news (But I am not certain, may be it was a tweet.)
+Personally, I prefer to refer to the presentation (PPT/PDF) that goes with such video, assuming it contains written notes that viewer can refer to later.

 Please note that there are lot of "visuals", so it is useful to watch the video.
 At least the second half hour is "demo" mode, so there couldn't be any notes.

 Comment your articles

 The way programmers write code comments, which are meant for themselves (or

 other developers) Similarly, writers also need to comment their articles

 (Who knew) These are Notes-for-self, but do not show up in the exported

 Trick is simple, start a line with a